marlbenchmark/on-policy/README.md

 ```
 @misc{yu2021surprising,
       title={The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games},
-      author={Chao Yu and Akash Velu and Eugene Vinitsky and Yu Wang and Alexandre Bayen and Yi Wu},
+      author={Chao Yu and Akash Velu and Eugene Vinitsky and Jiaxuan Gao and Yu Wang and Alexandre Bayen and Yi Wu},
       year={2021},
       eprint={2103.01955},
       archivePrefix={arXiv},